 1. Ponta da Piedade, Lagos

-Ponta da Piedade is one those places that it’s hard to believe exist!
+Lagos is one of the cities that has some of the best beaches in Algarve.
+Among of them, it’s Ponta da Piedade, one those places that it’s hard to believe exist!

 Featuring a stunning combination of majestic rock formations, sea arches, caves, ochre cliffs and crystal-clear green water, Ponta da Piedade will certainly take your breath away.